vdemeester/blog/content/posts/2018-07-28-gotest-tools-intro.md

 +++
 title = "Golang testing — gotest.tools introduction"
-date = 2018-07-28
+description = """
-tags = ["testing", "golang", "featured"] categories = ["developement"] draft = false creator = "Emacs 26.1 (Org mode 9.1.14 + ox-hugo)"
-+++

   I already wrote 2 previous posts about golang and testing.
 It's something I care deeply about and I wanted to continue writing about it.
 It took me a bit more time than I thought, but getting back to it.
 Since the [last post](http://vincent.demeester.fr/posts/2017-04-22-golang-testing-golden-file/), Daniel Nephin and I worked (but mainly Daniel 🤗) on bootstrapping a testing helper library.
+  """
+date = 2018-07-28
+tags = ["testing", "golang", "featured"] categories = ["developement"] draft = false creator = "Emacs 26.1 (Org mode 9.1.13 + ox-hugo)"
++++

 Let me introduce it to you this library : [`gotest.tools`](https://gotest.tools).
 As described in the [godoc](https://godoc.org/gotest.tools) package comment, `gotest.tools` is a collection of packages to augment `testing` and support common patterns.
 It's an enhanced and growing version of the